| Home |

 A dirty, dry or rusty chain causes leads

-ruins your gears and derailleurs.
-You can clean it with brushes and soap
+and ruins your gears and derailleurs.
+You can clean it with brushes

-or use a nifty gadget with rotating brushes that makes it easier.
-Most
+and soap or use a nifty gadget with rotating brushes that makes it easier.

 Chains don't need to be oiled all that

-work on bicycles.
-Bicycle chain oil penetrates where it needs to,
+NOT work on bicycles.
+Bicycle chain oil penetrates where it needs

 Used to be called a speedometer-now

-Keep tabs on your speed, mileage, trip distance, riding time, average
+handlebars.
+Keep tabs on your speed, mileage, trip distance,

-can, however, be disappointing to have proof that what felt like
+It can, however, be disappointing to have proof that

 Fastens above the rear wheel